The Gawler Environment Centre aims to be a focal point for new and useful information and resources specific to our region relating to;

 The majority of the funding for the Centre currently comes from the Adelaide and Mount Lofty Ranges NRM Board including significant in-kind support.
 Additional funding is sourced from grants.
 This currently allows a Coordinator to be employed part time (20 hours/week).
 The long term success of the Centre will rely on securing extra support from the community and ongoing volunteer input.

-The Gawler Regional NRC is an independent community group that was incorporated on the 10th of June 2009.
+The Gawler Environment Centre is an independent community group that was incorporated on the 10th of June 2009.
 The Inaugural AGM was held on the 21st of October, 2009 at which the first official Committee was elected.
 The Committee is made up of volunteers from the region with experience and interest in natural resource management who are committed to assisting with the running of the Centre.